skirino/slides/slides/raft_fleet/slides.md

 - Bugs caught in dev/prod environment
     - Race condition between node deactivation and leader migration: assigning a process in soon-to-be-deleted node as the next leader
-        - Properly check node status before choosing the next leader
+        - Check the node status before choosing the next leader

 ***
 ***